 Sitting on a park bench I surrender myself to the sounds of the city beyond this small sanctuary of trees, flower beds and narrow dirt paths which meander throughout an urban garden.

 Cherish empty space.

-I am unable to reconcile my relationship with the world around me when engaged in digital intoxication during this age of screens.
+I am unable to reconcile my relationship with the world around me when engaged in digital intoxication, indoctrination, during this age of screens.
 Inevitably it leaves me feeling uncalibrated.
 Constant contact slowly consumes me as i lose propriety of my thoughts and actions through persistent interruptions leaving me feeling continuously unsynchronized; contemplation, self determination and systematic intention casualties in the battle for my attention through the manipulation of our psychological loop holes.
 I have been induced into a digital coma by these little black mirrors, and each time I emerge, my face no longer lite by a flickering screen, I am quietly aware I have been subjecting myself to a virtual sequence of hidden function command buttons determined to betray me and draw the focus of my mental landscape away from the present.